freon4dsl/Freon-documentation/docu-content/030_Examples/040_External_Components/030_Replacing_a_Part_List/+page.md

 In the `Accordion` component we loop over the children of the box, using both the child box and its index in the list.
 We create a `Panel` for each childBox, setting it to `open` based the value in `panelOpen[index]`.
-Take a look at the header of each `Panel`.
-It has the obvious icon buttons that enable it to open and close, but it also contains information from the AST model.
+Take a look at the header of each `Panel`, which contains information from the AST model.
 Every box is associated with the AST node that it represents.
 This AST node can be accessed using `childBox.node`, which returns an object of type `FreNode`.
 Also, every AST node knows its meta type, i.e. the concept from the .edit file that is used to instantiate the node.
 We can access this name using